-Top 10 most photogenic locations in the Great American West
+The most photogenic locations you need to see in the Great American West

 Legends are brought to life in the Great American West, a larger-than-life outdoors playground fuelled by awe-inspiring scenery, dramatic natural wonders, and nostalgic tales of gunslinging outlaws, roaming cowboys, gold-hunting prospectors, and myth-making pioneers.
 We visit the coolest photogenic locations in a wild frontier that’s every bit as exciting, expansive and epic in real life as it appears on the silver screen.